Cardiff

 Newcastle - NSW 2285

-Cardiff is a suburb located in the Hunter Region of New South Wales, Australia.
-It falls within the postcode 2285 and is situated approximately 13 kilometers west of Newcastle’s central business district.
-Cardiff was established in the late 19th century, primarily as a coal mining town.
-The area was rich in coal resources, leading to the development of mining operations and the subsequent growth of the town.
-The history of Cardiff is closely tied to its industrial heritage.
-Coal mining was the primary industry in the area, and the town grew around the mining operations.
-The Cardiff Colliery, which operated from 1863 to 1975, was one of the key coal mines in the region.
+Cardiff is a charming suburb located in the Hunter Region of New South Wales, Australia.
+With the postcode 2285, it lies approximately 13 kilometres west of Newcastle’s central business district.
+Established in the late 19th century, Cardiff originally thrived as a coal mining town, thanks to its rich coal resources.
+The town’s growth was closely tied to its industrial heritage, particularly the Cardiff Colliery, which operated from 1863 until 1975 and played a significant role in the local economy.

 Key Demographics of Cardiff